StarGate01/paraview-dev/README.md

 - `EV` (*"Explicit VTK"*, **+2** `DataItem`s): The first `DataItem` is assumed to contain indices for the second `DataItem`, which contains the DOF values.
 The values obtained are assumed to be in VTK order [5].
 - `ER` (*"Explicit Row"*, **+2** `DataItem`s): The first `DataItem` is assumed to contain indices for the second `DataItem`, which contains the DOF values.
 The values obtained are assumed to be in row order.

-If a vector or tensor value is given in a lower dimension than 3, It will be padded with zeros.
+A vector may be given in a dimension lower or equal to 3.

 `ZZ`, the DOF position layout parameter, may be:
 - `CV`, `CR`, `EV`, `ER`: The same as above, but in relation to the `DataItem`s which come after the `DataItem`s of the DOF values.